 Overlap with depression

 Of note, mild cognitive impairment and dementia can have symptoms that overlap markedly with depression.
-A recent systematic review and meta-analysis demonstrated a 33% prevalance of depression in people with MCI.
+Nearly a third of people with MCI also have depression.
 Individuals who have been diagnosed with dementia may have depression that mimics dementia, a condition termed pseudodementia.
 It is possible for individuals to be misdiagnosed with MCI or dementia when they actually have depression.
 It is also possible for MCI or dementia to co-exist with depression.
-The depression may well make cognitive symptoms seem worse.15
+The depression may well make cognitive symptoms seem worse.4

-For both MCI and dementia, then, thorough screening for depression is warranted.
+For both MCI and dementia, thorough screening for depression is warranted.
 The Geriatric Depression Scale is one useful tool.
-Careful history, with focus on symptoms of depression, is also valuable.15 Common symptoms of depression include difficulty sleeping, lack of interest in activities, change in appetite, feeling sad, feeling guilty, difficulty concentrating, thoughts of suicide.
-Consultation with a psychiatrist or neuropsychologist can be helpful in this complex diagnostic process.16
+Careful history, with focus on symptoms of depression, is also valuable.
+Common symptoms of depression include difficulty sleeping, lack of interest in activities, change in appetite, feeling sad, feeling guilty, difficulty concentrating, thoughts of suicide.
+Consultation with a psychiatrist or neuropsychologist can be helpful in this complex diagnostic process.14

 In cases of suspected delirium, dementia and MCI, a comprehensive physical exam is warranted.
 Clinicians should pay particular attention to these potential issues, which may either affect the assessment or be cause for additional evaluation:

-- Nutritional status and any evidence of self or caregiver-neglect.
+- Any evidence of self or caregiver neglect.

 - Visual and hearing problems which may inadvertently affect cognitive evaluation.